xmorg/rovewander/README.md

 ==========
 A roguelike in love

-I randomly generated character and background.
-Each world, and zone in the world is randomly generated.
-Each zone file is saved for later, and can be revistied.
+Rovewander Creates a randomly generated high fantasy world in which to immurse yourself.

 current zone types
 =====================